entando/entando-docs/vuepress/docs/next/docs/consume/entando-apis.md

 The Swagger UI can be enabled or disabled in a running container by modifying the SPRING_PROFILES_ACTIVE environment variable for the entando-de-app container.

 1. Edit the deployment.
 The name may be different outside of a quickstart environment.
-Note: The host machine can communicate with Kubernetes directly using the [ent CLI](../getting-started/entando-cli.md) and `ent kubectl`.
-Use `sudo kubectl` when sending a command from within the VM.
+Note: To communicate with Kubernetes directly from the host machine, use the [ent CLI](../getting-started/entando-cli.md) and `ent kubectl` commands.
+Alternatively, use `sudo kubectl` when sending commands from the VM.
 ```
 ent kubectl -n entando edit deployment/quickstart-server-deployment
 ```